brittaniSavery/siba-league-site/frontend/src/lib/pro-rewards.md

 - Players may only receive 10 total points per season
 - Each player may only receive 5 points in their current rating
 - Each player may only receive 5 points in their potential rating
-- Teams may only use 50 reward points per season.
+- Teams may only use 50 reward points per season
+- Reward points are tradeable
+- Reward points cash-in needs to be done before the draft

 ## Reward Types and Points